-EDU 6554 Tests and Measurement
+EDU 6554 - Tests and Measurement

+Credits, 3 sem. hrs.
 Deals with the use and construction of teacher-made tests and measuring devices.
 Includes some exposure to standardized tests and the statistical analysis of test results.

-EDU 6560 Curriculum and Program Development in
+EDU 6560 - Curriculum and Program Development in Gifted Education

-Gifted Education